PrescottJRynewicz/brain/100 References/🔩 Linchpin.md

 Overall, there is good background info about how it is all creators job to define their own map, but not a lot of good strategies.
 As Seth states, that is the crux of the problem.
 You have to create your own map.

-I think [[The Scout Mindset]] and [[The Power Of Full Engagement]] have more info about skills to practice to get better at knowing what map you want to make, and how to create it.
+I think [[The Scout Mindset]] and [[🔋 The Power Of Full Engagement]] have more info about skills to practice to get better at knowing what map you want to make, and how to create it.

 [[Prajna]]